Matilda I, Countess of Nevers: Reign

 Following her father's death, Matilda inherited the counties of Auxerre and Tonnerre.
 Hervé, who was on the Fifth Crusade, returned to Europe immediately on the news, and was successful in getting Peter's counties under his control.
 Two years later, Matilda and Hervé's daughter Agnes was married to Guy IV de Châtillon, Count of Saint-Pol.

 Hervé de Donzy died on 22 January 1223, at Saint-Aignan.
 His death has been attributed to poison.
 Four years later, Matilda married Guigues IV of Forez.

 Very popular because of her generosity, she signed a charter of postage to the deputies sent by Auxerre on August 15, 1223 at Château de Druyes.
 The charter granted freedoms and enfranchisement to the inhabitants of Auxerre and marked the birth of their commune; it was confirmed by Pierre de Courtenay in 1188.
 She founded the abbey of Notre-Dame of the Reconfort of Saizy for Cistercian nuns in 1235 and increased its allocation in 1244.

 In 1257, she confirmed that Château de Druyes, where she frequently resided, became the property of Reigny Abbey.
 That same year she exchanged her mill at Pont-Cizeau with the monks of the Abbey of Saint-Martin de Nevers, with a rent of 100 sous.

 She died on July 29, 1257 at the castle of Coulanges-sur-Yonne, and was buried in the abbey Notre-Dame of the Reconfort of Saizy.
 Her great-granddaughter Matilda II succeeded her as Countess of Nevers, Auxerre and Tonnerre.

 Issue

-From her first marriage with Hervé de Donzy:
+From her first marriage with Hervé of Donzy: